grafana/tempo/docs/tempo/website/configuration/_index.md

         # Optional.
 Blocks in this time window will be compacted together.
 Default is 4h.
         [compaction_window: <duration>]

         # Optional.
 Amount of data to buffer from input blocks.
-Default is 10 MB
+Default is 10 MB.
         [chunk_size_bytes: <int>]

         # Optional.
 Flush data to backend when buffer is this large.
-Default is 30 MB
+Default is 30 MB.
         [flush_size_bytes: <int>]

         # Optional.
 Maximum number of traces in a compacted block.
 Default is 6 million.
         # WARNING: Deprecated.
 Use max_block_bytes instead.
         [max_compaction_objects: <int>]

         # Optional.
 Maximum size of a compacted block in bytes.
-Default is 100 GB
+Default is 100 GB.
         [max_block_bytes: <int>]

         # Optional.
 Number of tenants to process in parallel during retention.
 Default is 10.
         [retention_concurrency: <int>]

+        # Optional.
+Number of traces to buffer in memory during compaction.
+Increasing may improve performance but will also increase memory usage.
+Default is 1000.
+        [iterator_buffer_size: <int>]
 ```

 ## Storage